veyon/docs/admin/reference.rst

 Network object directory
 ++++++++++++++++++++++++

-In Veyon a :index:`NetworkObjectDirectory` provides information about :index:`network objects`.
+In Veyon a :index:`Network object directory` provides information about :index:`network objects`.
 Network objects can either be computers or their locations.
 The data supplied by the network object directory is used by Veyon Master to populate the :index:`locations & computers view` with entries.
 The data from the network object directory is also used for access control rules making use of computer location information.
 By default a backend is used which stores computers and locations in the local Veyon configuration and queries them from the configuration whenever required.
 See section :ref:`ConfLocationsAndComputers` for details.

 :index:`Backend`
 	You can use this setting to set the desired backend for the network object directory.
 Depending on the installation there may be several backends such as :ref:`LDAP` available beside the default backend.